 The idea of focused improvement involves assembling cross-functional teams to address specific issues that are occurring with equipment maintenance and coming up with solutions that consider each team that interacts with that asset.
 Since the TPM process dictates that everyone in a facility should contribute to routine maintenance activities, it’s important to involve each functional area in problem-solving maintenance tasks so that everyone’s unique point of view is considered.

 This pillar uses the knowledge that is gained through each interaction maintenance personnel has with facility equipment to improve the design of new equipment and equipment reliability.
 This allows new equipment to perform better with fewer issues due to employee involvement that’s based on cross-functional knowledge.
 Overall equipment effectiveness is a common metric used to measure how well the facility is utilizing its equipment compared to its full potential.

 The training and education pillar of TPM principles focuses on making sure the maintenance team has the knowledge and skills necessary to carry out TPM across an entire facility.
 As Greg Folts commented on the Rooted in Reliability podcast, TPM must be both cross-functionally and vertically integrated in order to be successful.
 Training and education place importance on managers understanding why a successful TPM program is important and filtering that knowledge down correctly.

 Pillar 7: Safety, health, environment

-Pillar 8: TPM in administration
+Pillar 8: Administrative TPM

-This pillar involves encouraging people in administrative or supportive roles (such as purchasing) to apply TPM learnings and principles in their own work processes so that TPM is truly cross-functional.
+This pillar involves encouraging people in administrative or supportive roles (such as purchasing) to apply TPM learnings and principles in their own work processes so that TPM implementation is truly cross-functional.

 Want to learn more about TPM?
 Read more here.